quietsy/advanced-configurations/docs/phone.md

     - Charging sounds and vibrations: off
     - Tap & click sounds: off
     - Always show icon when in vibrate mode: on
+    - Set ringtone and notification sound
   - Display
     - Adaptive brightness: on
     - Lock screen
+      - Privacy: don't show notifications at all
       - Shortcuts
         - Flashlight
         - Camera